Our small team is based in our office at Somerset House, London.

 Annette Brook, Communications Manager, joined RSL in 2013 having previously worked for Spread the Word, London’s writer development organisation.
 Her responsibilities at the RSL include digital communications, social media, press and publicity.
 She is a playwright and was a 2015-16 Jerwood Arvon Mentee.
 Her play Gala Mae was longlisted for the 2016 Alfred Fagon Award.
 Annette has BA English and MA Arts Administration and Cultural Policy (both Goldsmiths).
 She is a Trustee of the community gallery Peckham Platform.

-Annette is currently reading Trans by Juliet Jacques.
+Annette is currently reading Tipping the Velvet by Sarah Waters.

 Niki Couldridge FMAAT, Finance Officer, is a Senior Accountant working for S J Accounts Solutions Limited.
 A Fellow Member of the Association of Accounting Technicians, Niki has been working as our accountant since the start of 2015.
 She has over 11 years accountancy experience with a multitude of different businesses and organisations on all aspects of finance management and has just begun a PgDip in Charity Finance and Management at Cass Business School.
 Her son and cat keep her busy at home and when she has some rare spare time you can usually find her at a live music event or enjoying a glass of wine with friends in a bar in town.